Just the facts please! A2 Milk, and Natural "Raw" Milk.

 Cleanliness of the Dairy farm during the milking process

 This is really where I think the problem lies.
 When I managed the dairy farm many moons ago, I carried a bucket of frequently changed warm soapy water with me and washed the udders of the cattle before I attached the "claw" (we called it cups back then).
 That's how I learned to do it then and I still do it today.
 The washing with warm water actually serves two purposes; it cleans the udder obviously, but secondly, it causes the cow to release the milk so to speak; she relaxes and lets it flow.

 During a recent visit to a commercial dairy farm I was present while the milking was going on.
 I observed as the farmer placed the "claws" on the cattle and noticed that he did not wash the udders, however he did dip the teats in an antiseptic solution after the claws were removed.
 I was rather shocked to say the least; why, I wondered, would he not wash the udders.
 Then it occurred to me, maybe today it is no longer necessary nor common practice because all milk is pasteurized.
 I also thought back on the time when I accidently pumped all the acid and caustic soda into the bulk tank with the milk and the bulk plant told me not to worry about it when I called them in a panic.
-It seriously causes me to wonder if commercial milk is really safe.

 I think cleanliness is everything.
 I think that prompt filtering and refrigeration of the milk is imperative.
 I think that with those two things accomplished Raw Milk is healthier than "store bought" milk any day of the week.
-In any case we have our cattle tested and we ensure cleanliness and prompt refrigeration.
+In any case we have our cattle tested, and we ensure cleanliness and prompt refrigeration.